 On 1 January, Macrinus and Marcus Oclatinius Adventus began their respective consulships.
 Macrinus now made a series of mistakes which cost him his popularity and ultimately his head.
 First, after many diplomatic attempts, he managed to make peace with the Parthians.
 This was not a bad move as such, but the peace seems to have cost him dearly, with Cassius Dio claiming the emperor paid a total of 200.000.000 sesterces to King Artabanus and his noblemen.
 This may be an exaggeration, but it looks like Macrinus – who was, after all, not a soldier – wanted peace at any cost, so it is more than likely that he was willing to pay for it.
 Macrinus further made the mistake of not travelling to Rome, where he probably would have found support, and staying in a potentially hostile environment among troops who still had fond memories of Caracalla.
 When the emperor refused to grant privileges to new recruits in the army, he made himself most unpopular with them.
 The fact that he himself lived a rather comfortable life in Antiochia certainly did not help.

 It was Julia Maesa who used her wealth and influence to regain the throne for her family.
-Legio III Gallica was camped near Emesa and Maesa started contacting the soldiers.
+Legio III Gallica was camped at Raphaneae, quite near Emesa, and Maesa started contacting the soldiers.
 With a few handsome bribes and the fairy-tale that Bassianus was in fact Caracalla’s son (he was, of course, just a first cousin once removed) she convinced the men to proclaim the boy emperor, which they did on 16 May.
 The soldiers named him Marcus Aurelius Antoninus, but he would become known to history as Elagabalus or – less correctly – Heliogabalus.

 Fighting back, but failing